14HAK/toy-world-client/README.md

 #### commit5: firebase authentication, sign in, sign out, sign up & others,

-#### commit6: shop product data show by filtering mean need a data and get all of a related data,
+#### commit6: shop product data show by filtering mean need a data and get all of a related data.,

+#### commit7: shop product card ratings work use npm react ratings.,